weshinsley/text-adventures/README.md

 Objectives/progress:

 * One-word commands.
 Directions NORTH,EAST,SOUTH,WEST,UP,DOWN (N,E,S,W,U,D)  - DONE
-* INVENT (I) Inventory, and two-word commands: TAKE OBJECT, DROP OBJECT, EXAMINE OBJECT
+* INVENT (I) Inventory, and two-word commands: TAKE OBJECT, DROP OBJECT, EXAMINE OBJECT - DONE
 * Flags/variables which are updated by the above commands.
 * Allow above commands to be impossible if a certain flag/variable is not appropriately set.